The United Kingdom is a founding member of the IEA.

 In-depth country review

-The 2012 review is available for purchase at the IEA bookshop.
+The 2012 review is now available for free download.
 See also Executive Summary and Table of Contents.

 Also the 2006 review is available for download.